scjx123/ip/docs/README.md

 ![enter image description here](https://pbs.twimg.com/profile_images/2955406958/3f74743072a5643bb3551a7e66b10612.jpeg)

 Duke is a Personal Assistant Chatbot that helps a person to keep track of various tasks.
-It comes with both CLI and GUI to allow user to visual the conversations better.
+It comes in both CLI and GUI to allow user to visualize the conversation better.

 ## Setting up

-Upon download and running the command `java -jar <ip.jar path>` turn up your volume and start off by choosing a character to serve as your chat bot assistant.
-You can may key in the following option :
+Upon downloading and running the command `java -jar <ip.jar path>` turn up your volume and start off by choosing a character to serve as your chat bot assistant.
+You may type in the one of the following option :
 - `TONY`
 - `STEVE`
 - `ROMANOFF`